-Mr. Bradley was also asked about the ASMC and its recent key findings; and he gave a very general answer saying that it provided an overall view of the industry and the changes within it.
-He was asked what he viewed as the most important principles of FTC, and he said in response that the CCIR needed to be aligned with IAIS' ICP-19.
+Mr. Bradley was also asked about the CCIR Annual Market Conduct Survey and the key findings of it, and he gave a very general answer saying that it provided an overall view of the industry and changes within it.
+He was asked what he viewed as the most important principles of FTC, and he said in response that the CCIR needed to be aligned with IIAS ICP-19.